freekode/tp2intervals/README.md

 ## FAQ
 * Only duration based steps in workouts are supported, the app can't work with distance based steps
 * **MacOS** app is not signed.
 Usually you need to open it twice.
 After opening it, be patient, it takes some time to start.
-* **MacOS** also because app is not signed it can automatically update.
-You have to manually update the app.
 * **Windows** The app will ask to access local network and Internet allow it.
 After all it makes HTTP requests.
 * Contact me in case of any problems.
 You can create an issue in [GitHub](https://github.com/freekode/tp2intervals/issues) or write directly to me iam@freekode.org.
 Add logs from your app, it can help a lot to resolve the issue.